-Prior to the enactment of the Act, the CARES Act and all subsequent Small Business Administration (“SBA”) and U.S. Department of Treasury guidance provided that borrowers were eligible for PPP loan forgiveness on loan proceeds that were spent on permitted payroll and non-payroll costs during the 8-week period after receipt of the PPP loan proceeds (“Covered Period”).
+Prior to the enactment of the Act, the CARES Act and all subsequent SBA and Treasury guidance provided that borrowers were eligible for PPP loan forgiveness on loan proceeds that were spent on permitted payroll and non-payroll costs during the 8-week period after receipt of the PPP loan proceeds (“Covered Period”).
 With respect to the payroll costs only, borrowers were permitted to begin the 8-week PPP loan period on the first day of the payroll period occurring after receipt of the funds (“Alternative Payroll Covered Period”).

 The Act amends the definition of Covered Period in Section 1106 of the CARES Act by extending the 8-week period to the earlier of: (i) 24 weeks after receipt of the PPP loan proceeds; and (ii) December 31, 2020.
-It is unclear if the concept of the Alternative Payroll Covered Period for payroll costs will continue to apply.
+The concept of the Alternative Payroll Covered Period for payroll costs applies to the 24-week period, as well.
 This change allows borrowers to spend the PPP loan proceeds over 24 weeks instead of 8 weeks; however, the Act allows borrowers who received a PPP loan prior to the date of the enactment of the Act (June 5, 2020) to choose to keep the original 8-week Covered Period.
 Maintaining the original 8-week Covered Period may be beneficial for borrowers who are on track to exhaust their PPP loan proceeds within the original 8-week Covered Period and/or who anticipate that they may experience reductions in workforce beyond the 8-week period that could appreciably reduce PPP loan forgiveness.

-Note that SBA guidance issued May 22, 2020 specifies that the cap on forgiveness for cash compensation paid to each self-employed individual or owner-employee is the lesser of (i) 8/52 of 2019 compensation and (ii) $15,385.
-These amounts were intended to equal $100,000 annualized for an 8-week period since that was the original Covered Period in the CARES Act.
+Note that under prior SBA guidance, the cap on forgiveness for cash compensation paid to each self-employed individual or owner-employee is 8/52 of 2019 net profits capped at $15,385 per owner-employee.
+This amount was intended to equal $100,000 annualized for an 8-week period since that was the original Covered Period in the CARES Act.
 Under the SBA’s Revisions to the Third and Sixth Interim Final Rules published June 19, 2020, for businesses using the 24-week Covered Period, the forgiveness amount has been increased to 2.5 months (2.5/12) of 2019 net profits, not to exceed $20,833 per owner-employee.

 (B) Spending the PPP Loan Proceeds:

 Under the CARES Act and prior guidance, in order for PPP loan expenditures to be eligible for forgiveness, 75% of such expenditures were required to be used on permitted payroll costs.
 Forgiveness would be reduced in the event payroll costs fell below this threshold.
-Under the Act, it appears this amount has been decreased to a 60% threshold, which would be a welcome change for borrowers who have found it difficult to reach or maintain such a high percentage of payroll costs as a result of the economic impact of COVID-19, and it would allow borrowers to spend PPP funds on other permissible expenses, such as rent, utilities and interest payments on certain qualifying debt.
-However, as drafted and read literally, the Act appears to require that payroll costs equal 60% of the full PPP loan amount rather looking to PPP expenditures.
-If this interpretation is correct, the Act would replace the prior sliding scale with a cliff – meaning that if less than 60% of the total PPP loan consists of payroll costs, forgiveness would be eliminated entirely.
-According to many reports, Congress intended to retain the sliding scale forgiveness phase out in the Act, so we can expect to see corrections or additional guidance reflecting this in the near future.
+Under the Act, this amount has been decreased to a 60% threshold, which is a welcome change for borrowers who have found it difficult to reach or maintain such a high percentage of payroll costs as a result of the economic impact of COVID-19.
+The threshold decrease will also allow borrowers to spend more of their PPP funds on other permissible expenses, such as rent, utilities and interest payments on certain qualifying debt.
+However, note that as drafted and read literally, the Act appears to require that payroll costs equal 60% of the full PPP loan amount rather looking to PPP expenditures.
+This inconsistency was initially cause for alarm, as it appeared to replace the prior sliding scale with a cliff – meaning that if less than 60% of the total PPP loan expenditures consisted of payroll costs, forgiveness would be eliminated entirely.
+However, the Revisions to First Interim Final Rule published June 16, 2020, which revised Interim Final Rule published April 14, 2020, confirmed that the 60% threshold is not a cliff:

 (C) Reduction in Full-Time/Full-Time Equivalent Employees & Salary of Certain Employees: